andyburgin/kubefix-llm/README.md

 The test questions are:
 * how do you restart a kubernetes pod ? - I'm looking for no hallucinations, no made up commands, extra points for understanding the parent controllers like replicasets"
 * Simplify the following Kubernetes error message... - this is the output from [K8sGPT](https://k8sgpt.ai/) that would be passed to a LLM/API for analysis.
-* What are Kubernetes Pod Security Standards ? - Want to hear it's deprecated in Kubernetes v1.21 and removed in 1.25
+* What are Kubernetes Pod Security Standards ? - Don't want to hear about PSP as deprecated in Kubernetes v1.21 removed in 1.25
 * How do I implement Kubernetes Pod Security Standards ? - Want to hear about the Pod Security Admission and related namespace labels.
 * What is kubernetes pod security admission? - Want to hear it's an admission controller that implements PSS"